swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 > ## Check Your Understanding
 >
-> What values do the variables `mass` and `age` have after each statement in the following program?
+> What values do the variables `mass` and `age` have after the following statements?
-> Test your answers by executing the commands.
+> Test your answer by executing the lines.
 >
 > ~~~
 > mass = 47.5